Sebastian-Zaragoza/DevFlow/README.md

 ### Additional Tools
 - Environment management via .env files

+## General Architecture
+You can view a summary of the general architecture: https://mermaid.ai/d/c6340cac-1a00-4898-a529-71ed6acc3119

 ## Project Structure
 The project is divided into two main directories: the backend and the frontend.
 Below is the high-level directory structure: